Yamagato/Factorio-Modpack-Switcher/README.md

  - If you create a new modpack, then the list of all modpacks will show up again, updated with the new modpack.

 NOTE:
 Already have 2 mods and saves foldes in your Factorio directory?
-Simply create a new file "modpackname.txt" in order for it to be recognised as a valid modpack directory.
+Simply create a new file "modpackname.txt" in the folder which isn't currently called "mods" in order for it to be recognised as a valid modpack directory.
 Open this file and write the modpack name on the first line, then save and close.
 Example:
 ![Example](Capture.PNG)